TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 13/John 13.22.md

 ---

-The disciples looked one on another, doubting of whom he spake.
+The disciples looked at one another, perplexed about whom he spoke.